um-grex/grex-docs/content/english/connecting/data-transfer/globus.md

 Once your identity is linked, you can use Globus to initiate data transfer between Grex and any other Globus connection, like cedar for example.

+> Limitations of the Grex server endpoint : At the moment of writing, the "Grex HPC" server endpoint does not support browser-based "Upload" functionality.
+The server endpoint also does not support data sharing and data publishing.
+The only use case for this endpoint is data transfer between two Endpoints/Connections.

+[OpenOnDemand](/ood) web portal on Grex now provides integration with the "UManitoba Grex HPC" endpoint: in the OOD's File manager interface, the "Globus" button would redirect to the Globus WebApp on the endpoint, pointing to the current directory.

 ### How to use Globus Web App to initiate transfer between two collections?

 Once the identity is linked as shown in the previous section, you could launch Globus web application to initiate file transfer between what is called __Collections__.
 Here are the steps to follow: